Gender and development: Theoretical approaches

+= Criticisms

 From the mid-2000s, the approach of smart economics and its chief proponent – World Bank – met a wide range of criticisms and denouncements.
 These discontents can be broadly categorized into three major claims; Subordination of Intrinsic Value; Ignorance for the need of systemic transformation; Feminisation of responsibility; Overemphasized efficiency; and Opportunistic pragmatism.
 This is not exhaustive list of criticisms, but the list aims to highlight different emphasis among existing criticisms.

 The World Bank's gender policy aims to eliminate poverty and enhance economic growth by addressing gender disparities and inequalities that hinders development.
-A critique on the World Bank's gender policy is it being 'gender-blind' and not properly addressing gender inequity.
+A critique on the World Bank's gender policy is it being "gender-blind" and not properly addressing gender inequity.
 Rather a critique made is that the World Bank's gender policy utilizes gender equality as an ends means rather than analyzing root causes for economic disparities and gender equity.

 Smart economics' subordination of women under the justification of development invited fierce criticisms.
 Chant expresses her grave concern that "Smart economics is concerned with building women's capacities in the interests of development rather than promoting women's rights for their own sake."
-She disagrees that investment in women should be promoted by its instrumental utility: "it is imperative to ask whether the goal of female investment is primarily to promote gender equality and women's 'empowerment', or to facilitate development 'on the cheap', and/or to promote further economic liberalization."
+She disagrees that investment in women should be promoted by its instrumental utility: "it is imperative to ask whether the goal of female investment is primarily to promote gender equality and women's 'empowerment', or to facilitate development 'on the cheap', and/or to promote further economic liberalization".
 Although smart economics outlines that gender equality has intrinsic value (realizing gender equality is an end itself) and instrumental value (realizing gender equality is a means to a more efficient development), many points out that the Bank pays almost exclusive attentions to the latter in defining its framework and strategy.
-Zuckerman also echoed this point by stating "business case [which] ignores the moral imperative of empowering women to achieve women's human rights and full equal rights with men."
-In short, Chant casts a doubt that if it is not "possible to promote rights through utilitarianism."
+Zuckerman also echoed this point by stating "business case [which] ignores the moral imperative of empowering women to achieve women's human rights and full equal rights with men".
+In short, Chant casts a doubt that if it is not "possible to promote rights through utilitarianism".